OpenBSD 6.5 on an iMac G3 from 1999 (iMac,1)

 Installing OpenBSD on this iMac was simple.
 It's the same procedure as installing OpenBSD on an amd64 rig.
 You put in the installation disc; you tell the machine to boot from it; and then you answer a few prompts, most of which simply ask you to press enter.
 In this case, OpenBSD recognizes all machine's hardware just fine, including sound and networking, though I had a little trouble with video.

-machines, it does here.
-Video doesn't work out of the box on my iMac,1.
+In the past video hasn't worked out of the box on my iMac,1.
 I

-BSDs use a centralized development model where each operating system is
+because the BSDs use a centralized development model where each

-directory.
-You'll also need to remember to set the machdep.allowaperture
+/etc/X11 directory.
+You'll also need to add the line

-will do that automatically if you answer yes to the question about
+although the installer will do that automatically if you answer yes to

 All that being said, video performance is pretty poor.
-I am either doing something wrong, or OpenBSD doesn't have accelerated video for this iMac, or this machine is just really old!
+I am either doing something wrong, or OpenBSD doesn't have accelerated video for this iMac, or this machine is just showing its age!
 I will discuss performance below.

 Running OpenBSD on the iMac,1

 Lightweight window managers work okay, as you'd expect.
-You can even run heavier desktop environments, such as xfce, though you'll give up a lot of performance.
+You can even run heavier desktop environments, such as xfce, mate, or lxqt, though you'll give up a lot of performance.